 Hookworms in Dogs (Ancylostoma caninum)

 Young pups become infected by the larvae of these worms directly from their mother's colostrum (milk) within the first day of life.
-The larvae may also be ingested from the environment, and can even burrow through the skin and travel through the unfortunate animal's bloodstream.
+The larvae may also be ingested from the environment and can even burrow through the skin and travel through the unfortunate animal's bloodstream.
 The larvae again migrate to the lungs, where they are coughed up and swallowed before maturing in the gut.

 The main problem caused by these worms in dogs is anemia due to blood loss.
 The adult worms bite through the mucosa lining the dog's gut in order to feed, and because of their sharp mouthparts they leave a bleeding surface behind when they move to a new feeding site.
-Digested blood may be seen in your dog's feces, but in some puppies a sudden, severe, and sometimes fatal anemia is the first warning sign that the parasite may be present.
+Digested blood may be seen in your dog's feces, but in some puppies, a sudden, severe, and sometimes fatal anemia is the first warning sign that the parasite may be present.

 Whipworms in Dogs (Trichuris vulpis)

 Of all the worms in dogs which we commonly see, whipworm infestations are usually the least severe.
 The adult worms of Trichuris vulpis reside in the rectum and large intestine of dogs.
-They can take up to 3 months to mature, and can be very long-lived.
+They can take up to three months to mature, and they can be very long-lived.
 The main problems they can cause relate to irritation and damage to the rectal wall, so straining to pass feces which may contain fresh blood is the most common combination of signs.

 Tapeworms in Dogs (Echinococcus multilocularis)

 The tapeworm family contains a great many species which may be found in pet dogs.
 Most of these parasites are acquired through feeding raw meat or hunting, with the notable exception being Dipylidium caninum.
 This worm is actually passed between pets by fleas.
-The infective stage of this parasite is called the scolex, which is a small white organism about the same size as a grain of rice which may be seen crawling from your dog's rectum.
+The infective stage of this parasite is called the scolex, which is a small white organism about the same size as a grain of rice, which may be seen crawling from your dog's rectum.